Andy Yosinoff's Cheer & Dance Camps

 • twisting transitions, entries and dismounts are limited to ¼ turn

-• no express-ups/switch-ups past thigh level and these require constant contact with a base or back spot
+• no release-style transitions in any stunts/pyramids above thigh level, and these require constant contact with a base/spotter (except those involved in cradles)

 • advanced/elite tumbling limited to 25% of team (any number may perform rolls, cartwheels, round-offs and walkovers)